It Sure Looks Like Lipstick on a Pig From Here

 Why would you turn it into a hair salon if the tea house was successful?
 No additional explanation necessary.

-Please know we wish Ms. Helm great success in the sale, and we know nothing about this business, so this post could be completely off base.
+Please know we wish Ms. Helm great success in the sale, and we know nothing about this business, so this post could be completely off base in terms of the financials.
 But even if it is, it doesn’t change the value of the message.

-If you scream “PIG!”, people are going to see through the lipstick.
+If you scream "PIG!" like this sales pitch does, people are going to see through the lipstick.